-- We can take advantage of the favorable taxation of Canadian discipline.
+- We can take advantage of the favorable taxation of Canadian dividends.

 I’m planning to follow the principles outlined here:

-Ultimately, I don’t expect this to become a large portion of our overall asset allocation — probably around 5 or 10%, depending on how quickly I shift down to part-time work or full retirement.
+There are some individual stocks that are actually PFICs (think something like Berkshire Hathaway — if it was a foreign company it would be a PFIC).
+The vast majority of individual stocks are not, though.
+Ultimately, I don’t expect this to become a large portion of our overall asset allocation — no more than 5 or 10%, depending on how quickly I shift down to part-time work or full retirement.
 If we were earlier in our accumulation phase, I think I’d look to convert our CAD to USD and invest in US-domiciled ETFs.

 What do you think?
 Does this approach make sense?

 Where can you hold PFICs safely?